 North East India has long been conflict-ridden.
 First came fights among tribes, then tribals versus non-tribals, then tribals and non-tribals against invaders, followed by cries for independence, protests against discrimination, and so on.
 It was this way before the British arrived, it remained so after they left, and it continued unchanged as part of India.
 The 70s and 80s saw mass insurgency, agitations, and political unrest.
 And yet, if there was one man who was the undisputed and omnipresent aspirational icon across the region, it was Bruce Lee.

 With much of the population having Mongoloid features, teenagers and young men imitated his look and strut, sporting the Lee-cut hairstyle that resembled wild boar bristles.
-They maintained perpetual scowls, the wary, all-seeing Chinaman look.
+They maintained perpetual scowls, or the wary, all-seeing Chinaman look.
 Many joined martial arts classes, and even those who didn’t still radiated the aura of kung fu and karate experts.

 So I selected Judo.
 Unlike karate with its dance-like katas, it offered close-contact sparring and, most importantly, its unique appeal was that it was almost unknown.